chriswyatt/znake/README.md

   food tends to be placed close to the snake
 * ZX Spectrum eventually resets if left unattended (with the game continually restarting)
+* Snake head can pass through the tip of its tail

 ## License
 See LICENSE